Rank in judo: Kyu

+The Kyu belt system can contain the colors white, red, yellow, orange, green, blue, purple, and brown for both senior and junior practitioners.
 In some countries junior practitioners have an extra system in place to show the progress in between two kyū grades.
-The sub rank is symbolized by a small piece of fabric on the end of the belt.
-The colour of these are yellow, orange, green, blue or, brown.
-The piece added to the belt can never be of a lower or the same colour as the belt worn by the judoka, so an orange belt can’t have a yellow piece, but it can have green, blue or, brown.
+The sub rank can be symbolized by a small piece of fabric on the end of the belt.
+The piece added to the belt can never be of a lower or the same color as the belt worn by the judoka, so an orange belt cannot have a yellow piece, but it can have green, blue or brown.